JoaoHenrique12/fips205/DEVOPS.md

 }
 ```

-In this case gosec was complaining about a possible error treatment, however reading rand.Read docs you may find the
+In this case, gosec was complaining about a possible error treatment; however, reading rand.Read docs you may find the
 following comment.

 ```go